software-mansion/starknet-jvm/lib/starknet-jvm.md

         // Create a provider for interacting with Starknet Provider provider = new JsonRpcProvider("http://127.0.0.1:5050/rpc");

-        // Create an account interface
+        // Set up an account
         Felt privateKey = Felt.fromHex("0x123");
         Felt publicKey = StarknetCurve.getPublicKey(privateKey);
+        // ⚠️ WARNING ⚠️ Both the account address and private key have examples values for demonstration purposes only.

         // Use the class hash of the desired account contract (i.e. the class hash of OpenZeppelin account contract) Felt classHash = Felt.fromHex("0x4d07e40e93398ed3c76981e72dd1fd22557a78ce36c0515f679e27f0bb5bc5f");